-You could drink 20 glasses of water a day, but if you don’t repair this protective barrier, they won’t do nothing for you (they’ll just make you spend more time in the bathroom).
+You could drink 20 glasses of water a day, but if you don’t repair this protective barrier, they won’t do nothing for you (you’ll just spend more time in the bathroom).

 By all means, do drink water.
 Just don’t forget to apply an occlusive moisturizer to help skin retain moisture and stay hydrated.

 We’re all looking for the magic potion that can get rid of all imperfections forever.
-But, if such a wonder existed, we’d know.
-We’d all rush to buy it, and no one would have cellulite, stretch marks, and wrinkles anymore.
+But, if such a wonder existed, you’d know.
+No one would have cellulite, stretch marks, and wrinkles anymore.